-If you are going through a pregnancy loss or miscarriage, we first want to share our deepest sympathy, and we hope that you are finding ways to be gentle with yourself in this challenging time.
+If you’re going through a pregnancy loss or miscarriage, we first want to share our deepest sympathy, and we hope that you’re finding ways to be gentle with yourself in this challenging time.

-Below, you will find some information on how to use the app moving forward.
+In this article, you’ll find information about how to use the app moving forward.

 How to log a pregnancy loss

-To log the end of the pregnancy, you can select No Longer Pregnant or log a negative pregnancy test from the Add Data page (by scrolling all the way down > Pregnancy Options).
+To log the end of the pregnancy, select No longer pregnant or log a negative pregnancy test on the Add Data page (by scrolling down to Pregnancy Options).

-Once you have logged the pregnancy loss, you will be prompted to answer a few questions (for instance, to confirm the date the pregnancy ended).
-This will help the algorithm to better understand your current situation and adjust accordingly.
+Once you have logged the pregnancy loss, you’ll be prompted to answer a few questions (for instance, to confirm the date the pregnancy ended).
+This will help the algorithm understand your current situation better and adjust accordingly.

 Which app mode should I choose?

-If you did not select a mode yet, you will be asked about how you want to use the app moving forward:
+If you didn’t select a mode yet, you will be asked about how you want to use the app moving forward:

-- NC° Recovery (part of NC° Plan Pregnancy — with no fertility status)
+- NC° Recovery (part of NC° Plan Pregnancy without fertility status)